wd-bootcamp/cohort-template/SP_README.md

 # Student Recap web-[cohort-Name]

-> Select the files that correspond to SP, other please **delete** them.
-The ones that need to be kept please verify that NF is not mention.
+> Please review and select the files required for the specific cohort (NF or SP).
+Delete any files that are irrelevant to the respective cohort.
+For the files you choose to keep:

+- If the file is for SP, remove all mentions of NF.
+- If the file is for NF, remove all mentions of SP.
 >

 Student repository for the web development bootcamp web-[cohort-name].